Sperner's lemma: Proof by induction

 Note that on the interval AB there is an odd number of borders colored 1-2 (simply because A is colored 1, B is colored 2; and as we move along AB, there must be an odd number of color changes in order to get different colors at the beginning and at the end).
+On the intervals BC and CA, there are no borders colored 1-2 at all.
 Therefore, the vertex of G corresponding to the outer area has an odd degree.
 But it is known (the handshaking lemma) that in a finite graph there is an even number of vertices with odd degree.
 Therefore, the remaining graph, excluding the outer area, has an odd number of vertices with odd degree corresponding to members of T.

 It can be easily seen that the only possible degree of a triangle from T is 0, 1, or 2, and that the degree 1 corresponds to a triangle colored with the three colors 1, 2, and 3.

 Thus we have obtained a slightly stronger conclusion, which says that in a triangulation T there is an odd number (and at least one) of full-colored triangles.

 A multidimensional case can be proved by induction on the dimension of a simplex.
 We apply the same reasoning, as in the two-dimensional case, to conclude that in a n-dimensional triangulation there is an odd number of full-colored simplices.